11 Best Business Bank Accounts for LLC in 2025

 • No cash deposits

-• No lines of credit or loans
+• No Lines of Credit or loans

 Why we chose it: With its great mobile app and integrations with software like Shopify and QuickBooks, Novo is one of the best low-fee options out there.
 Read our Novo review for an in-depth analysis of its checking account service.
-Sign up today.

 American Express Business Checking – Best for Membership Rewards